The Sign of Three Pears

 The letters are, to wit:

-Item, from Sir Georgiy Chorichiakov, conspirator and rebel, to Sir Anton Berion, the same, verifying the authenticity of the first letter, and in passing rehearsing the matter which formed the basis for the rebellion, to wit: that lawlessness had increased under the reign of the Barsadovs.
+Item, from Sir Georgiy Chorichiakov, conspirator and rebel, to Duke Anton Berion, the same, verifying the authenticity of the first letter, and in passing rehearsing the matter which formed the basis for the rebellion, to wit: that lawlessness had increased under the reign of the Barsadovs.

 The Lady Kembe,

 Please excuse my use of soldierly language this morning—I did not expect words to write themselves in the fog on my shaving mirror, and did myself a very minor injury with my razor when they appeared.
 By way of apology, I hope you will accept the apple brandy that accompanies this letter; it was laid down in the last year of His Majesty my grandfather’s time, and the Balance Petcharatiriv tells me that it may bring back fond memories for you.